Cressi Travelight vs Oceanic Biolite: Travel BCD Comparison Review 2019

 A simple, clean, and straight forward design is what I enjoy so much about the Biolite.
 It weighs a mere 5.5 lbs and packs down to an unbelievably small footprint.
 Oceanic was able to equip the Biolite with a very low profile bladder by utilizing a flexible material that stretches and conforms to your body.
 The material is able to stretch while remaining airtight allowing Oceanic to use a smaller air cell, creating less bulk and drag underwater.
 I am able to move freely and comfortably in any conditions I dive in.

-The harness on the Biolite has several adjustment points allowing you to achieve a very good fit and improve you comfort while diving.
+The harness on the Biolite has several adjustment points allowing you to achieve a very good fit and improve your comfort while diving.
 My female dive partner is able to wear the same BCD and finds it very comfortable when adjusted for her.
 The straps are also contoured and never touch my neck and rest perfectly in the middle of the back.
 The padding on the back is very comfortable and have had no issues with discomfort.

-It also has a very convenient integrated weight system that also feature a quick release system.
+It also has a very convenient integrated weight system that also features a quick release system.
 Another thing I like about the this BCD is the two weighted tank band pockets as they definitely improve the stability in the water.
 It only takes a few dives to get the trim weights and the BCD position perfect before you are effortlessly maintaining a horizontal position with a pivot point level with the weight pockets.
 I could predictably glide from a horizontal to semi-vertical and back by just by bending my knees and adjusting my folded arm position.
 That was a great feeling!

 When I first tried the Oceanic Biolite the first thing I noticed was the incredible lift capacity.
 I was expecting it to be on par with some of the other travel BCDs.
 I have been able to dive in cold water gear no problem as the Biolite has ample lift capacity to counter all of my gear.
-There aren’t any pockets which might bother some but fortunately there are accessory belts for the days you need them.
-On the other hand it has two poly D-Rings and a few other attachments points which carabiners can utilize and I am always able to attach every piece of gear I typically dive with.
+There aren’t any pockets which might bother some but fortunately, there are accessory belts for the days you need them.
+On the other hand, it has two poly D-Rings and a few other attachments points which carabiners can utilize and I am always able to attach every piece of gear I typically dive with.

 With such durable construction you can be assured that the Biolite will last you many years.
-The incredible durable construction and 1000D denier Cordura fabric in crucial areas will give you the confidence to travel with this BCD and not experience any failures.
+The incredibly durable construction and 1000D denier Cordura fabric in crucial areas will give you the confidence to travel with this BCD and not experience any failures.
 I have been in and around caves and reefs and there are little to no abrasion marks on my BCD.

 The Oceanic Biolite is such a great option for both warm and cold water dive travel.
 For the recreational diver, you can pack this BCD in luggage and be assured you are perfectly equipped for any dive you embark on.
 You will not be more thrilled with this BCD.
 If you need a minimal setup without compromising durability, or just want to travel more efficiently definitely check out the Biolite.